olaviinha/HSL-Stop-Departures/README.md

 - Set certain vehicle numbers as secondary (make them smaller, different colour, whatevs).
 - Hide certain vehicle numbers from the departure list altogether.
 - Include walk time in minute countdowns (count to "get your ass moving" instead of "vehicle at stop" time).
 - Any delays are automatically counted in the minute countdowns.
-You may still display an additional message in such occurrances.
+You may still display an additional message in such occurrences.

 ## Dependencies